Securing healthcare science for the future

 Over 50,000 healthcare scientists work in the NHS and other public health organisations, and significant growth is required to meet the expected needs of the future.

-Healthcare science consists of over 40 areas of applied science for diagnosis and treatment.
-This can consist of roles such as:
+Healthcare science consists of over 40 areas of applied science for diagnosis and treatment; these specialties come under four areas:

-- Physiology including cardiac science (monitoring and supporting patients with heart conditions, from providing post-pacemaker care to using ultrasound to monitor heart health) and respiratory science (involved in all aspects of respiratory function assessment including patient testing, interpretation of test results, maintenance of equipment, development and evaluation of new methods, research and quality assurance).
+- Physiological Science - Healthcare science staff in the Physiological Sciences investigate the functioning of organ/body systems to diagnose abnormalities and find ways to restore function and/or reduce disabling consequences to the patient.
+Examples include cardiac science (monitoring and supporting patients with heart conditions, from providing post-pacemaker care to using ultrasound to monitor heart health) and respiratory science (involved in all aspects of respiratory function assessment including patient testing, interpretation of test results, maintenance of equipment, development and evaluation of new methods, research and quality assurance).